alt3/rank-my-wallet/contributing.md

 1. Visit the Pull Request page on github

-2. Click on the `Visit Preview` link shown below:
+2. Click on the `Visit Preview` link as shown below:

    ![Screenshot of Vercel preview button](./docs/img/vercel-preview.png)